joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2026/03/25/world/iran-war-trump-oil-news

 **Six weeks on from sacking Frank and appointing Tudor, Spurs face the same questions**\
-`The situation that Tottenham are in right now is eerily similar to the situation six weeks ago - except they're nearer the drop zone`\
+`The situation Tottenham are in today is eerily similar to the one in February - except they're nearer the drop zone with fewer games left`\
 https://nytimes.com/athletic/7141176/2026/03/25/spurs-tudor-venkatesham-lange/

 **Should These Abandoned Tracks Become a Park or a Train Line?
 Or Both?**\